 My first experience with resistance was when I went to Federal Government College Jos for my secondary school, I was about 11 years old, and was a boarding student.
 Every Sunday, students were meant to go to their various places of worship, which were either Muslim MSS, Catholic mass, or a Protestant service.
 My mum had asked my brother who was a class ahead, and me, not to be pressured to join any group, and when we made that known to the MSS leaders, they weren’t having any of that because of our Arabic names.

-We ended up been hunted down and consistently harassed until our parents got involved, and the principal instructed them not to disturb us any longer.
+We ended up being hunted down and consistently harassed until our parents got involved, and the principal instructed them not to disturb us any longer.
 The principal was a Muslim, and another surprising thing is some of the MSS leaders that troubled me in my first year, protected me in my 4th year.

 These experiences were teaching me about people and religion, about love and bigotry, about tribalism and open-mindedness, all ingredients in the making of this collective of people named Nigeria.